Automating Multiple Environments with Terraform

 , and workspace select

 every time, and may wonder why would we do this if it is only needed once?
 The reason is to avoid depending on running steps in certain sequence, whether this is in the workflow, or for a new team member that has just onboarded.
-While it takes a bit longer to run, it avoids issues if people forget to follow the required steps.This now allows us to run
+While it takes a bit longer to run, it avoids issues if people forget to follow the required steps.terraform plan

 with the correct Workspace and .tfvars